 All of the above, plus unlimited cafeteria meals for your whole family and an electric scooter.
 Private deluxe room, 100 points monthly rent."

 Gasps filled the hall.
-People listened closely, counting with their fingers.
-Just reaching LV2 meant two free cafeteria meals and two bun rations each month—that was worth 8 virtual coins already!
-And the next rank gave vegetables too.
+People listened closely, counting with their fingers and muttering calculations.
+Just reaching LV2 meant two free cafeteria meals and two bun rations each month; they were worth 8 virtual coins already!
+And the next rank gave precious vegetables too.

-As the crowd murmured and calculated, Manager Tuo smirked.
+As the crowd murmured and calculated, Manager Tuo smirked at the hungry look on their faces.
 "Fools," he thought.
 "You really think you can outsmart Boss Jing?"

 Some of them probably believed they could slack off once they hit five stars.
-Naive.
-There was still a minimum monthly points quota, and once they realized how much more they could earn at higher ranks—seven, eight, nine stars—they'd end up working even harder.
+They were naive.
+There's still a minimum monthly points quota to maintain their status, and once they realized how much more they could earn at higher ranks—seven, eight, or nine stars—they would end up working even harder than before.
 Like the saying goes, "Wool comes from the sheep," but when you make it look free, everyone feels like they're getting a bargain.

 "Remember, free things are usually the most expensive.
-The moment you chase something free, you've already started paying for it."
+The moment you chase something free, you have already started paying for it."

 No kidding.
 Just look at them.
-For the promise of free family meals, everyone looked ready to go crazy.
-Shaking his head, he continued,
+For the promise of free family meals, everyone looked ready to go crazy with effort.
+Shaking his head at the predictable nature of it all, he continued,

-"Maybe some of you don't get it yet, so I'll give you an example.
+"Maybe some of you don't get it yet, so I will give you a concrete example.
 Let's take Collector Zhang San, Inspector Li Si, and Team Leader Wang Ermazi.

-Zhang San's task this week is to collect 100 tons of carrion scavengers for 1,000 virtual coins.
-Once completed, he'll receive 100 points.
+Zhang San's task this week is to collect 100 tons of carrion scavengers for a value of 1,000 virtual coins.
+Once completed, he will receive 100 points.

 When Zhang San's batch passes inspection, Li Si, the inspector, gets a 1% cut, earning 10 points.
 Team Leader Wang Ermazi rechecks the batch and gets 0.1%, or 1 point.